qaware/test-shard-maven-plugin/readme.md

 ### create-junit-shards
 Default Phase: PROCESS_TEST_SOURCES

-This goal reads the test sources, splits then and creates the test shards.
+This goal reads the test sources, splits them and creates the test shards.
 For this goal test sources are supposed to be java files with junit tests Example command line call:
 ```